 EU settled status

 We understand that many of you may have questions about settled status after Brexit.
-For help or more information, visit our Enfield and Brexit page.
+For help or more information, see our Enfield and Brexit page.

 If you would like help, or need us to complete the census for you, please contact us.